Listen to Audio

 Electroneum is currently available on the Cryptopia Exchange, with expanded listings to several more exchanges in the near future.
 Cryptopia has recently closed off new accounts due to overwhelming demand.
 If you have a Cryptopia account, below is a demonstration on how to currently purchase Electronium in early 2018.
 If you do not, sign up at Next Exchange to claim a trading account, transfer money in, and be ready for the next wave.

 Electroneum is a cryptocurrency built on the original bitcoin blockchain, providing features like a secure offline wallet, mobile mining, understandable transactions, and fast micro-transactions.
 The company has already developed a wide range of technical products, including a mining system that can be run from your PC or smartphone to generate currency from your unused processing power; the mobile app is currently in beta in early 2018.
-Electroneum is poised for growth an to be listed on various popular exchanges, and currently has a cult following on social media, coin boards and YouTube.
+Electroneum is poised for growth and to be listed on various popular exchanges, and currently has a cult following on social media, coin boards, and YouTube.
 While other coins currently sit on a multi-billion market cap, Electroneum sits at around 500-800 million.

 For more information about Cryptocurrency and Blockchain, see our older posts:

 What is a Blockchain, and why is it here to stay?